Jim Mann (scientist): Early life, family, and education

 Mann was born in George, Western Cape, South Africa, on 30 September 1944, the son of Pearl Mann (née Joseph) and Harry Bernard Mann.
 He studied at the University of Cape Town, graduating MB ChB in 1967, and PhD in 1971.
 The title of his doctoral thesis was Some factors influencing serum triglyceride in man.
 He then completed Master of Arts and Doctor of Medicine degrees at the University of Oxford in 1975.

 On 28 January 1978, Mann married Helene Vicary Jones, and the couple went on to have two children.

 Career

 Between 1975 and 1987, Mann was a university lecturer in social medicine at the University of Oxford, and concurrently a consultant physician at the John Radcliffe Hospital.
 He became a fellow of Wolfson College, Oxford in 1977.

 In 1988, Mann moved to New Zealand where he was appointed professor of human nutrition and medicine at the University of Otago, and consultant physician (endocrinology) at Dunedin Hospital.
 He is also a director of the Edgar Diabetes and Obesity Research (EDOR, a World Health Organization Collaborating Centre for Human Nutrition at the University of Otago) and a principal investigator for the Riddet Institute at Massey University.
+In 2015 he was appointed director of Healther Lives – He Oranga Hauora, a National Science Challenge based at the University of Otago.
+One of Mann's notable doctoral students is Professor Rachael McLean.